swansonk14/escape_embeddings/README.md

 ## ESM2 Protein Language Model

-Use an ESM2 protein language model to embed antigens and antibodies and to compute mutant likelihood ratios.
+Use an ESM2 protein language model to embed antigens and antibodies and to compute mutation likelihood ratios.
 See ESM2 model options at https://github.com/facebookresearch/esm.

 ### Generate ESM2 Embeddings